Mahmoud2saad/Customer-Subscription-Prediction-Optimization-/README.md

 This project aims to predict customer subscription to a banking product using logistic regression.
 By analyzing client data such as demographics, past interactions, and economic indicators, the model identifies potential subscribers, aiding in targeted marketing strategies.

 Dataset
-The dataset comprises client information sourced from [source_name/link].
+The dataset comprises client information sourced   from kaggle .
 It includes attributes like age, job type, marital status, education level, housing loan status, and contact history from past marketing campaigns.

 Project Structure
 Data Exploration and Preprocessing: Explored data distributions, handled missing values, and encoded categorical variables.
 Conducted feature scaling and outlier detection for data normalization.